Exploring The Great Ocean Road, Australia – G’day Mate!

 5. Loch Ard Gorge

-Our driver provides us with a number of Great Ocean Road facts | Photo: Travel In Culture
+Our driver shares fascinating facts about the Great Ocean Road | Photo: Travel In Culture

 Loch Ard.
 The Great Ocean Road offers magnificent views of the seascape | Photo: Travel In Culture